Dutch Prize Papers

 Preservation and digitisation

-The award at the end of 2015 of a substantial subsidy to Huygens ING by Metamorfoze, the national programme for the preservation of paper heritage, made it possible to preserve and digitise 144.000 pages of selected documents (www.metamorfoze.nl).
+The award at the end of 2015 of a substantial subsidy to Huygens Institute by Metamorfoze, the national programme for the preservation of paper heritage, made it possible to preserve and digitise 144.000 pages of selected documents (www.metamorfoze.nl).

 The National Archives, HCA 30 / 342, scanned document

-In order to make all digitised and various documents accessible, Huygens ING is developing a Virtual Research Environment (VRE), aimed at improving ‘searchability’ and increasing micro and macro research possibilities.
+In order to make all digitised and various documents accessible, Huygens Institute is developing a Virtual Research Environment (VRE), aimed at improving ‘searchability’ and increasing micro and macro research possibilities.
 The VRE is financed by Samenwerkende Maritieme Fondsen (www.samenwerkendemaritiemefondsen.nl).
 Check out the website Dutch Prize Papers.